Asset Intelligence and Management

 How do construction companies track heavy equipment using GPS trackers?

-GPS tracking technology enables construction companies to track the real-time location and usage of their heavy equipment, providing insights into asset utilization.
+GPS tracking technology allows construction companies to track the real-time location and usage of heavy equipment, providing insights into equipment is being used.

-GPS trackers can be discreetly connected to any equipment, regardless of its size, transmitting data such as location, speed, and other relevant information to a cloud-based platform, such as a CMMS system
+GPS trackers can be discreetly connected to any equipment, regardless of size, transmitting data such as location, speed, and other relevant information to a cloud-based platform, like a CMMS system.

 Real-time information helps companies obtain up-to-date data on equipment location, usage, and maintenance needs, enabling them to improve operational efficiency, reduce downtime, and boost productivity.